reyolan/punctual/README.md

 $ bin/rails test
 ```

-Run the app in a local server:
+Run the app by starting the Rails dev server and Vite.js dev server:

 ```
 $ bin/rails server
+$ bin/vite dev
 ```

 You can then visit the site with this URL: http://localhost:3000